Potassium Content of Food / High potasium, Low Potassium: Information Xchange at Stuartxchange

 CAUTION

 The panel found no evidence of chronic excess consumption of potassium.
-However, certain patients - those with renal conditions with impaired ability to excrete potassium and those on certain types of drug therapies such as ACE inhibitors - should be under the care of a physician, who may recommend a daily potassium consumption of less than 4.7 g per day.
+However, certain patients - those with renal conditions with impaired ability to excrete potassium, those on on potassium-sparing diuretics, and those on certain types of drug therapies such as ACE inhibitors - should be under the care of a physician, who may recommend a daily potassium consumption of less than 4.7 g per day.

 Beans